 - Unique Color Palettes: Sage green, terracotta, dusty mauve, deep teal — colors that look chosen on purpose, not colors that were simply the safest option available.

 - Artisanal Craftsmanship: Gota Patti along a tunic hem, thread work running quietly along a collar — these are the details that make someone standing close to you ask, where did you get that?
-Every Gulabik Ethnic Co-ord Sets is built to earn that question.
+Every Gulabik ethnic co ord sets for women is built to earn that question.

 How to Style Your Look